psturm-swift/SwiftPlaygrounds/LazyConcat.md

 concat([0, 1], sequence(state: (0, 1), next: nextFibonacciNumber))
 ```

 Now the sequence has 93 elements.
-So two more elements then before.
+So two more elements than before.
 And the `nextFibonacciNumber` function is still as simple as possible.
 There was no need to make it more difficult.
 Here is the code for the fibonacci sequence in total:

 ```Swift
 func fibonacci() -> UnfoldSequence<Int, (Array<Int>.Iterator, UnfoldSequence<Int, (Int, Int)>.Iterator)>